Maurice Wilkins

+In later years, Wilkins extended his studies to RNA structure and worked on the biological effects of radiation.

-Wilkins continued to test, verify, and make significant corrections to the Watson–Crick DNA model and to study the structure of RNA.
-Wilkins, Crick, and Watson were awarded the 1962 Nobel Prize for Physiology or Medicine, "for their discoveries concerning the molecular structure of nucleic acids and its significance for information transfer in living material".
+He shared the 1962 Nobel Prize for Physiology or Medicine with Watson and Crick, awarded "for their discoveries concerning the molecular structure of nucleic acids and its significance for information transfer in living material".
+Although Franklin had died in 1958 and was therefore ineligible, Wilkins acknowledged her work in his writings and interviews.